cul-it/library-website-branding/README.md

 # library-website-branding

-This repository contains Cornell University Library (CUL) branding files for use on electronic resources.
+This repository contains Cornell University Library (CUL) logo files for use on electronic resources.

 The *final* folder contains graphics that have been resized for use.
 These may be linked to directly from electronic resources.